mig-hub/web-utils/README.md

 And an empty string is always `nil`.

 The second argument is the list of things you want to typecast.
-By default there is everything, but you only want to typecast integers and floats, you can pass `[:int, :float]`.
+By default there is everything, but if you only want to typecast integers and floats, you can pass `[:int, :float]`.

 `generate_random_id(size)`